grigoriy835/words_trainer/README.md

 this is a simple web application for memorise the words

 ## Create files and folders
-download the source and run
+download the source and run in project root (make sure you have preinstalled docker and docker-compose on your machine)
 > docker-compose up -d

+app will occupy 80 port, to change port - update docker-compose configuration

 it should run 2 containers with application

-you have to preinstall docker and docker-compose on your machine